jollygoodcode/rails-carrier/README.md

 **[Troubleshooting] Are you sitting behind a proxy server?
 [Set your `HTTP_PROXY` env variable](#http_proxy).**

 ```
+# For 32-bit box.
+Suitable for most systems.
+$> vagrant box add https://s3-ap-southeast-1.amazonaws.com/jollygood-courses/trusty32 --name jgc/trusty32

+# OR

+# For 64-bit box.
+Pick this only if you are sure that you are using a 64-bit machine.
 $> vagrant box add https://s3-ap-southeast-1.amazonaws.com/jollygood-courses/trusty64 --name jgc/trusty64
 ```

 Init a `Vagrantfile` from the downloaded Vagrant box.

 ```
+# For 32-bit box.
+$> vagrant init jgc/trusty32

+# OR

+# For 64-bit box.
 $> vagrant init jgc/trusty64
 ```